anssip/dispatch/README.md

 ### TODO

+* BodyEditor improvements
+* Request sending and response viewing logic

 * Application menu
-  - Open...
+  - OK: Open...
-  - keyboard shortcuts
+  - OK: keyboard shortcuts
-  - automatic saving
-  - saving when opening a new project or closing the current project
+  - OK: saving when opening a new project or closing the current project
-  - name editing does not work properly in the body editor
+  - OK: name editing does not work properly in the body editor

-* TODO: implement my own EditableText in the style of the Input component

 * Context management
 * Env management